 Close your eyes.
 Picture four young men.
 They’re dressed up for a sixties-themed party (fun!), and have gone the full monty.
 Questionable fringes, heeled boots and all.
 Oh, and one of them looks like Noel Fielding.

-Luckily for Temples, criticism of the record proved itself to be irrelevant in a live setting.
+Luckily for Temples, criticism of the record was irrelevant in a live setting.
 The album had only been out for two days before the band’s gig in Bristol, but those huddled at the front already knew the words to most of the songs.
 The audience was so immersed that they spent much of the show with their eyes closed anyway, solving any problems that the band’s caricature-like image might cause.

 The set did blow hot and cold, though.
 There were some rather naff moments laden with forced pomp – opening with ‘The Howl’ wasn’t a great idea.
 Thomas Walmsley pointing his microphone out to the audience afterwards to jokingly ask for ‘A round of applause, please’ was a little disconcerting.